 Intacct and NetSuite are both cloud-based systems, which negates the need to install and maintain hardware and data centers, as required by on-premises ERP systems.
 However, there are still many challenges in an ERP implementation that can disrupt a business’s operations.
 That makes finding a trusted partner well-versed in proven ERP implementation best practices a vital factor in an ERP selection.

-NetSuite customers often work with NetSuite Professional Services or a NetSuite partner to complete their projects successfully.
+NetSuite customers often work with NetSuite Professional Services, a large division with many employees in the US and elsewhere across the globe, or a NetSuite partner to complete their projects successfully.
 NetSuite has also pioneered an ERP implementation and customer engagement process it calls SuiteSuccess.
-The SuiteSuccess methodology is based on data gathered over NetSuite’s 25 years of successful ERP implementations and includes industry-specific best practices, templates, rapid implementation methodologies, and custom code.
+The SuiteSuccess methodology is based on data gathered over NetSuite’s 25-plus years of successful ERP implementations and includes industry-specific best practices, templates, rapid implementation methodologies, and custom code.
 It provides dashboards and KPIs that are customized by role and industry.

 Customer Experience | NetSuite | Intacct |